 The safety of our advocates and the children they serve is our number one priority.
-However, COVID-19 has not put an end to child abuse in New Hampshire and across the country; in fact, we are anticipating a surge of cases once the pandemic is behind us due to the distance that it has caused between children and mandated reporters.
-That is why we’ve adjusted our protocols and onboarding process to a completely virtual experience as the situation evolves.
+However, COVID-19 has not put an end to child abuse in New Hampshire and across the country.
+In fact, CASA of NH is anticipating the potential for a surge of cases this fall and winter now that schools are primarily in person, instead of remote, because teachers are a primary source of reports of abuse and neglect to the state.
+As a result, CASA of NH has adjusted its protocols and onboarding process to a completely virtual experience as the situation evolves.
 This page will be updated to reflect our most recent information.

 Our Offices and Support

-Because visitors are limited, you may work with your program manager to either schedule an in-person, socially distanced meeting or a call to discuss the details of your case.
+Because visitors are limited, advocates may work with your Program Manager to either schedule an in-person, socially distanced meeting, or a telephone or Zoom call to discuss the details of your case.
 Regardless of how, CASA staff are here to support you just as they had prior to the pandemic.

 CASA-related Court hearings continue to be a mix of in-person, WebEx and telephonic hearings.
 Although more Court hearings are now being conducted in person, the Circuit Court will continue to conduct some hearings telephonically, and in some situations, allow parties or counsel to participate virtually or telephonically to increase accessibility for parties.